Pickleball: A Tennis Player’s Perspective

 Players

 The adoption of pickleball over the past five years has skyrocketed, especially among the older generation.
-Local parks and community centres are increasingly offering pickleball courts for casual players of the game.
-Unlike tennis, pickleball has yet to attract a younger crop of players who seem content to leave the game to their parents and grandparents.
-However, that may be changing.
-The sudden growth in pickleball professional leagues and fans is bringing a level of “cool” factor to pickleball.
+Local parks and community centers are increasingly offering pickleball courts for casual players of the game.
+Younger players, who once were content to leave the game to their parents and grandparents, are now gravitating to the game.
+The sudden growth in pickleball professional leagues and fans is bringing a level of โ€œcoolโ€ factor to pickleball.

 Court